Ring Doorbell Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 - Real-time notifications let you know when there’s movement outside

-- Two-way talk to speak to visitors from your phone, tablet, or compatible Alexa-enabled devices
+- Two-way talk lets you speak to visitors from your phone, tablet, or compatible Alexa-enabled devices

 - Save and share videos and photos with an optional Ring Protect Plan subscription